Ab3nXY/Ab3nXY/README.md

 ## Summary

-Passionate web developer specializing in Django, with a knack for creating innovative and user-friendly applications.
+Passionate web developer specializing in Next.js and Django, with a knack for creating innovative and user-friendly applications.
 Skilled in machine learning, eager to tackle challenging projects and advance expertise in web development, data science, and AI.

 ## Education